Types of leave for postdoctoral scholars:

 OPA does not authorize time off with pay.
 All sick, time off with pay, and holiday leave records are maintained by appointing department.

 All unpaid leave requests must be approved in advance of the start of the leave period by the Office of Postdoctoral Affairs.
-In the case of unpaid leaves of absence (LOA) for professional or personal reasons (non-medical), leave arrangements must be acceptable to both the postdoc and the faculty mentor, and must not be in violation of visa regulations for international scholars.
+In the case of unpaid leaves of absence (LOA) for professional or personal reasons (non-medical), leave arrangements must be acceptable to both the postdoc and the faculty mentor, and must not be in violation of visa regulations for international postdocs.
 Requests may be approved for up to 90 days.
 Any request to extend an unpaid leave period beyond 90 days must be submitted in writing to the Associate Dean of Postdoctoral Affairs.
 An approval beyond 90 days is an exception to policy and may only be approved in exceptional circumstances.
-An unpaid leave period may not extend beyond the Scholar's current appointment or visa end date.
-International Scholars must have current visa status throughout the unpaid leave period.
-Requests for an unpaid leave that extends beyond the Scholar's appointment or visa end dates must be accompanied by an appointment extension change request and, in the case of international scholars, a visa extension.
+An unpaid leave period may not extend beyond the postdoc's current appointment or visa end date.
+International postdocs must have current visa status throughout the unpaid leave period.
+Requests for an unpaid leave that extends beyond the postdoc's appointment or visa end dates must be accompanied by an appointment extension change request and, in the case of international postdocs, a visa extension.
 All postdocs maintain their appointment affiliation with the university, privileges, and benefits eligibility while on approved unpaid leaves of absence.

 If faculty mentors/PIs agree to pay the full cost of the University contribution to the postdoc’s benefits, they typically use unrestricted funds and must provide a PTA to which the premiums can be charged.